adarshhinsodiya/face-recognition/README.md

 ## License

-This project is licensed under the MIT License.
+This project is free to use and open source.

 ---